-To be successful at this while playing soccer try to take a step back and watch what’s happening, assess the movements of your teammates and opposing team.
+To be successful at this while playing soccer try to take a step back and watch what’s happening, and assess the movements of your teammates and the opposing team.

 From your judgment to move spaces where you can support your teammates if you have the ball or if your team is out of possession focus on closing passing angles to limit the opponents attacking options on the ball.

 Another great way to improve anticipation is by watching soccer either on TV or by going to games.

 Keep your focus on the number 6 and watch how they move off the ball and drift into positions to support players on the ball or break down attacks.

 As number 6s are in the middle of the midfield they must be constantly aware of their surroundings.

 The number 6 must always be checking their shoulder and painting a picture of what is going on around them.

 By becoming more aware of your surroundings you will find that your decision-making skills will become better and faster.

 While watching soccer games keep an eye on the defensive midfielder and count how many times they turn their heads to look around them before they receive the ball, I can guarantee you’ll be surprised at how frequently they do!